25 Matches

 The official announcement is clear that the package is 25 matches.

-Win already supports both routes, and knowing your main setup early avoids last-minute confusion.
+Win already supports both routes, and knowing early whether you will rely on the channel or Win Play avoids last-minute confusion.

-Win's subscription terms and payment options are published, so it is worth confirming the current offer directly.
+Win Play handles the subscription side, so it is worth confirming the current offer directly there.

 That is the only reliable way to know whether a specific Colombia or knockout match is inside Win's 25-game package.